Recap from blog 1

 Does this scenario sound familiar?
 Have you been here before?
 Verity Consulting is here to help you make sense of the potential points of failure along the employment lifecycle.

 Some food for thought as you reflect upon your own people management challenges.

 There are 4 points at which the above scenario could have been avoided.

-Another area of the employment lifecycle that can be a source of people management challenge is in Employment and Onboarding
+The last area of the employment lifecycle that can be a source of people management challenge is Employment Separation.

 Business reality is that employees will leave.
 The circumstances of the decision and the employer obligations must be well understood.